xervice/api/README.md

 Configuration
 -----------------
 If you want to use secured api controller, you have to add the kernel service  and the authenticator to the security module:
-* You must add the "ApiAuthService" service to the kernel stack.
+* You must add the "\Xervice\Api\Communication\Plugin\ApiAuthService" plugin to the kernel stack.
-* Also you must define your authoration types and add their authenticator to the security dependency provider.
+* Also you must define your authoration types and add their authenticator (\Xervice\Api\Business\Model\Authenticator\ApiAuthenticator) to the security dependency provider.

 Using
 -----------------